-For the liberal-arts major with a general interest in the study of living things, the introductory non-majors course, "General Biology", explores the scientific way of thinking, the basic methods of science, the diversity of living things, and the relationship of the biological sciences to many of the current problems facing a modern society.
+For the liberal-arts major, with a general interest in the study of living things, Biology 101 and Biology 102 explore the scientific way of thinking, the basic methods of science, the diversity of living things, and the relationship of the biological sciences to many of the current problems facing a modern society.

 In addition, "The Biosphere at Risk" (Biology 205), an introductory environmental science course, explores environmental issues of global significance, providing a scientific basis for both understanding the causes of and developing solutions for environmental problems.

 Students are required to earn a minimum of a "C" average (2.0) in General Biology BI103 and BI104 and in General Chemistry CH130 and CH131, the traditional first year biology and chemistry courses, to continue enrollment in a biology department-administered major into the second year.

 A student receiving a final letter grade below "C" in either General Biology BI103 or General Chemistry CH130 will be placed on probationary status in his or her respective major until meeting the performance requirements in both General Biology BI104 and General Chemistry CH131.
 A student earning less than a "C" average (2.0) in either the General Biology (BI103 and BI104) or the General Chemistry (CH130 and CH131) course pairings will not be permitted to continue in a Biology Department administered major.